erikh/blog/source/_posts/2021-01-18-Some-Approaches-To-Durable-Queueing.md

 # So, wait, you said something about durable?

 Yes, I did!
-You may have noticed that your queue always starts at `0` and counts up to `9999`. _Durable_ queuing enables us to start at `10000` and work upwards as we encounter new data, between process restarts.
+You may have noticed that your queue always starts at `0` and counts up to `9999`. _Durable_ queueing enables us to start at `10000` and work upwards as we encounter new data, between process restarts.
 Naturally, this involves databases of some form.

 ## The filesystem is a database, right?